 - Relocation & Communication

-The court’s top priority is the well-being of the children, and the Parenting Plan will cater to the children’s best interests and needs.
+The Court’s top priority is the well-being of the children, and the Parenting Plan will cater to the children’s best interests and needs.
+A divorce lawyer in Naples FL can assist you with a Parenting Plan.
 Having a Parenting Plan in place reduces conflict between parents because it addresses most issues that will occur before they happen.
 This eliminates the need to negotiate a decision between the parents each time a new issue arises.

 Parental Responsibility and Decision Making